dominickrei/Limited-data-vits/README.md

 # [WACV 2024] Limited Data, Unlimited Potential: A Study on ViTs Augmented by Masked Autoencoders
+This is the official codebase for our paper "Limited Data, Unlimited Potential: A Study on ViTs Augmented by Masked Autoencoders" presented at WACV 2024.
+The paper can be viewed at [this link](https://arxiv.org/abs/2310.20704).

 ![Overview of self-supervised auxiliary task (SSAT)](smalldatavit.png)